Home » IELTS writing task 2 » Useful phrases for IELTS writing task two

 and

-Numerous studies have consistently found that students who learn 3 languages have a reduced chance of contracting Alzheimer’s.
+Numerous studies have consistently found that students who learn three languages have a reduced chance of contracting Alzheimer’s.

 Instead of generalising, enumerate or cite samples.
 For instance: